densh/densh.github.com/quasiquotes.md

 #### Return <a name="return"> </a>

-Return expressions is used to perform early return from the function.
+Return expressions is used to perform early return from a function.

     scala> val ret = q"return 2 + 2"
     ret: reflect.runtime.universe.Return = return 2.$plus(2)